pryn-kb/python-test/_episodes/02-variables.md

 ~~~
 {: .python}

-*   Variable names:
+## Variable names

+Variable names can be as long or as short as you want, but there are certain rules you must follow.

+Variables:

 *   cannot start with a digit
 *   cannot contain spaces, quotation marks, or other punctuation
 *   *may* contain an underscore (typically used to separate words in long variable names)
 *   Underscores at the start like `__alistairs_real_age` have a special meaning
     so we won't do that until we understand the convention.